Dorset and Somerset Air Ambulance: Aircraft

-The service operates an AgustaWestland AW169 helicopter, callsign Helimed 10, which has been in service since June 2017.
+The service operates two AgustaWestland AW169 helicopters, callsign Helimed 10, which have been in service since June 2017 and May 2026.

 Travelling at speeds of up to 165 kn, it can land in an area half the size of a tennis court and can reach anywhere in the two counties within twenty minutes of an emergency call.

 It is crewed by two pilots, a paramedic and a critical care doctor and can carry two patients on stretchers.
 The pilots and maintenance staff are employed by Gama Aviation, the company which leases the helicopter to the air ambulance service.

 The paramedics are employed by South Western Ambulance Service (SWASFT), although a number of these are paid for by the charity, while critical care doctors are seconded from local NHS hospital trusts.

 On 8 September 2025, the charity launched a fundraising campaign called 2ndHeli Appeal with the aim of raising £1 million to purchase and commission a second helicopter.
+The helicopter was delivered in May 2026.